 Some trends in brochure design include using high-color options, plenty of sleek typography and simple images.
 Many of the same things that are popular in other areas of design apply to brochures as well.

-Three modern, trendy brochure design techniques that always look great include:
+Modern, trendy brochure design techniques that always look great include:

 - Minimal aesthetics with plenty of white space, such as White (above)